U.S. Congress. Tributes Delivered in Congress: Kay R. Hagan, United States Senator, 2009-2015. Washington: U.S. Government Printing Office, 2015.

 While Hagan led many polls into the early fall, political observers noted that the race boiled down to a referendum between North Carolinians’ concerns about political gridlock in Washington versus unhappiness with the state legislature under Tillis in Raleigh.21 On Election Day, out of nearly 3 million votes cast, Tillis prevailed by less than 50,000 votes—defeating Hagan with 48.8 percent to 47.25 percent, with several percent of the vote going to third-party candidates (including Libertarian Sean Haugh who garnered more than 100,000 votes).22

-After leaving the Senate at the conclusion of her term in early 2015, Hagan served as a resident fellow at the Harvard Institute of Politics.
-She is currently a senior policy consultant at a major Washington, D.C., based firm.23
+After leaving the Senate at the conclusion of her term in early 2015, Hagan served as a resident fellow at the Harvard Institute of Politics and a senior policy consultant at a major Washington, D.C., based firm.23 She passed away on October 28, 2019.

 1“Kay Hagan,” Biographical Directory of the U.S. Congress, http://bioguide.congress.gov/scripts/biodisplay.pl?index=H001049; Politics in America, 2014 (Washington, D.C.: CQ-Roll Call, Inc., 2013): 722; Almanac of American Politics, 2010 (Washington, D.C.: National Journal, Inc., 2009): 1111–1112.